John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Start and end time if unspecified default to January 1st 1900 and January 1st 2500.
 * Category Id only used for filtering if the filter flag is set to true.
 * No default category.
-* The total in a given CalendarItemsByCategory object is the total amount for the CalendarItems of that category.
+* The total in a given CalendarItemsByCategory object is the total busy time for the CalendarItems of that category.
 * The returned list of CalendarItemsByCategory objects should be sorted by category description, alphabetically.
 * In each CalendarItemsByCategory object’s details property, the list of CalendarItems should be sorted by date.
   *Tests updated/added